Blastobasis inana

 Blastobasis inana is a moth of the family Blastobasidae.
 It was first described by Arthur Gardiner Butler in 1881 from Hawaii, but it is a widely dispersed species whose distribution includes India, New Britain and French Polynesia.

-Larvae have been recorded feeding on garden beans, coffee berries, dead sugarcane and Dioscorea species.
+Larvae have been recorded feeding on garden beans, coffee berries, dead sugarcane Citrus species and Dioscorea species.

+Distribution

+It is known to occur in Hawaii, New Britain, French Polynesia, India, Japan, Réunion, Thailand, China and Papua New Guinea.